github/government.github.com/docs/submit.md

 permalink: /submit/
 title: Submit your Story
 layout: support-page
 description: Have a story you'd like to tell?
 We'd love to hear it.
 Submitting a story is easy.
-If you run into any trouble, simply shoot <government@github.com> an email.
-We're here to help.
+If you run into any trouble, <a href="https://github.com/github/government.github.com/issues/new" data-proofer-ignore="true">we're here to help</a>.
 ---

 ## Before you begin

 We're looking forward to helping you tell your story.
 Before you begin writing, be sure to check out [the story style guide](style-guide/) which has some basic guidelines about things like style, format, and length.
-Not sure if you're story is right?
-Have a question?
-[We're here to help](https://github.com/github/government.github.com/issues/new){: data-proofer-ignore="true"}.

 ## How to submit a story